ddtxra/spring-security-auth0/README.md

 </dependency>
 ```

-Include in your existing Spring project the Auth0 configuration (you will need to have the spring springSecurityFilterChain defined on your web.xml)
+Include in your existing Spring project the Auth0 configuration (you will also need to configure the spring security filter [springSecurityFilterChain](http://docs.spring.io/spring-security/site/docs/3.0.x/reference/security-filter-chain.html) in your web.xml)
-See spring
 ```XML
 	<import resource="classpath:auth0-security-context.xml" />
 ```